-5.2 Future work
+5.1 Future work

-While the deliverable provided detailed guidelines on how to implement the first and second SEs, the consortium will continue to refine the SE scripts and organisational frameworks to optimise the S4RIS demonstration with the end-users, and therefore, the lessons learnt to be reported in deliverables D8.4 and D8.5.
-In fact, it is foreseen that the 2nd SE (EGO) will implement some of the lessons learnt in the 1st one (MDM) from a technical and organisational perspective, as depicted in D8.1: Evaluation Methodology.
+While the deliverable provided detailed guidelines on how to implement the four SEs, the consortium will continue to refine the SE scripts and organisational frameworks to optimise the S4RIS demonstration with the end-users, and therefore, the lessons learnt to be reported in deliverables D8.5 and D8.6.

+In fact, it is foreseen that the 3nd SE (RFI) and the 4th SE (CDM) will implement some of the lessons learnt in the 1st one (MDM) and in the 2nd one (EGO) from a technical and organisational perspective, as depicted in D8.1: Evaluation Methodology.

 In this sense, the project will follow an AGILE methodology where the results of the first exercises will be fed into the technical development cycle and refine the SE organisation.
-Such improvements will be formalised in D8.3: Final version of development of a blueprint exercise handbook, together with the detailed guidelines of the 3rd and 4th SEs.

-As depicted in Section 2, SAFETY4RAILS tools are distributed across different Use-Cases.
-Since scenarios are based on Use-Cases, there will be some tools that are not reflected in the first and second SE, but they will be demonstrated in the third and fourth SE - based on other Use-Cases.